NICTA/revrand/README.rst

   invariant covariance functions (e.g. square exponential) when used with linear models [1]_, [2]_, [3]_.
-- Non-Gaussian likelihoods with Bayesian generalised linear models using a modified version of the nonparametric variational inference algorithm presented in [4]_.
+- Non-Gaussian likelihoods with Bayesian generalised linear models using a mixture of Gaussians posterior approximation [4]_ and auto-encoding variational Bayes for learning all parameters [5]_.
-- Large scale learning using stochastic gradient descent (Adam, AdaDelta and more).
+- Large scale learning using stochastic gradients (Adam, AdaDelta and more).
 - Scikit Learn compatibility, i.e. usable with `pipelines <http://scikit-learn.org/stable/modules/pipeline.html>`_.